Vungle/simple-sentinel/README.md

 ##### Function: connectMaster()

 Will create a connection to the master server in the Replica Set.
 Returns a brand-new `RedisClient`.
 Will be `null` if there is no way to currently connect to the master.
+(Uh-oh.)

 ##### Function: connectSlave()